-You will suffer immediate and substantial dilution because the net tangible book value of shares purchased in this offering will be substantially lower than the offering price.
+You will suffer immediate and substantial dilution because the net tangible book value of shares purchased in this offering is substantially lower than the offering price.

-The public offering price of the shares of common stock in this offering will significantly exceed the net tangible book value per share of our common stock.
-Any shares of common stock that investors purchase in this offering will have a post-closing net tangible book value per common share of \$ per share less than the public offering price paid, assuming a public offering price per share of \$.
+The public offering price of the shares of common stock in this offering significantly exceeds the net tangible book value per share of our common stock.
+Any shares of common stock that investors purchase in this offering will have a post-closing net tangible book value per common share of \$3.98 per share less than the public offering price of \$6.50 per share.
 Accordingly, if you purchase common stock in this offering, you will incur immediate and substantial dilution of your investment.
 If outstanding options or warrants are exercised, you will incur additional dilution.